golotako/AirBalu-Project-1/README.md

 # AirBalu-Project-1
-First Project-  Flask app with connection to database and more
+Flask app with connection to database and more.

+Few notes to make it work:

+- First download all HTML templates from templates folder.
+- Run the app directly from main.py
+- Have fun in the website